creativecreatorormaybenot/clock/README.md

     - Make sure to replace all `Paint.shader` properties by solid colors when taking the screenshots because the debugger seems to not be able to render shaders (https://stackoverflow.com/q/59589892/6509751).

     - Capture using `flutter screenshot --type=skia --observatory-uri=..` .

+  + Mention that usually accessibility and with that semantics are taken care of by prebuilt widgets, but for this clock face it was necessary to do it manually, i.e.</a> use `Semantics` .

   + Add link to it to README.